jakobdimou/2420-assignment-1/README.md

 - `-f ~/.ssh/name-of-key`: Specify the filepath
 - `-C "leave your comment here"`: Leave a comment

-Replace `name-of-key` with a name for your key, and replace `"leave your comment here"` with a comment to you identify the key later, like your email address or something helpful.
+Replace `name-of-key` with a name for your key, and replace `"leave your comment here"` with a comment to help you identify the key later, like your email address or something helpful.

 After running the command, you will be prompted to enter a passphrase.
 This is optional but provides added security, so do as you will.
 But keep in mind you will need to remember this password everytime you use the SSH key.